tenchi-security/zanshin-cli/README.md

 #### `zanshin organization scan-target-groups create`

-Creates a scan target group for the organization.
+Create a new scan target group for an organization.

 **Usage**: